The MneExperiment Pipeline

 Datalist(['MEG 099'])

-A simple way to cycle through subjects when performing a given pre-processing
+A simple way to cycle through subjects when performing a manual pre-processing

 If a general threshold is adequate, the selection of bad channels based on